 While approximately 30-50% of the population in developed countries are exposed to and possibly infected with the parasite, most infections are asymptomatic.
 However, some patients may experience flu-like symptoms, such as swollen glands and muscle aches and pains, and immunocompromised patients can experience fatal symptoms.
 The parasite has also been shown to affect psychomotor performance and potentially cause depression, suicide, and even schizophrenia.

 There are various ways in which people can become infected with T. gondii.
 One of the most common is by eating meat (particularly pork or lamb) that is raw or undercooked.
 In addition, infections can also occur by ingesting vegetables, fruits, and even water that have come in contact with the parasite.
 Infection through blood transfusion and organ transplant are rare, however, since cats are the definitive hosts of the parasites, people can become infected from cleaning litter boxes.
-It is for this reason why pregnant women are advised against doing this chore.
+It is for this reason why pregnant women are advised against doing so.

 Laboratory testing for T. gondii includes serological, molecular, and staining methods.
 For serological analysis, IgM antibodies are produced first by the immune system when infected with the parasite, typically after one or two weeks.
 IgG antibodies are produced after several weeks of infection.
 Molecular testing using the Polymerase Chain Reaction (PCR) can be done to detect the DNA of T. gondii in blood, cerebrospinal fluid or amniotic fluid.
 Various staining methods can also be performed on tachyzoites found in tissue sections or body fluid.
 One stain that is very sensitive and specific to the parasite is the immunoperoxidase stain.
 Also, a Wright-Giemsa stain can be used to view the morphology of the parasite.